deebloo/drill-di/README.md

   constructor(public bar: BarService, public isDebugMode: boolean) {}
 }

-const app = new Injector();
+// create a new instance of our injector const app = new Injector();

-app.get(BazService).bar.sayHello(); // Hello from BarService and Hello from FooService
+// Use that injector to create new instances of objects app.get(BazService).bar.sayHello(); // Hello from BarService and Hello from FooService
 ```